Democrats to 'act big' on $1.9T aid; GOP wants plan split

 “Literally, the money has not gone out the door,” he said.
 “I’m not sure I understand why there’s a grave emergency right now.”

-Biden spoke directly with Republican Sen. Susan Collins of Maine, who is leading a bipartisan group with Sen. Joe Manchin, D-W.Va., that is racing to strike a compromise.
+Biden spoke directly with Republican Sen. Susan Collins of Maine, who is leading the bipartisan effort with Sen. Joe Manchin, D-W.Va., that is racing to strike a compromise.

 Collins said she and the president had a “good conversation.”